oubiwann/lfe-openstack/README.rst

 .. code:: common-lisp

-    (set token (: lferax-identity get-token auth-response))
+    (set token (: openstack-identity get-token auth-response))

 Tentant ID
 ----------

-The tenant ID is an important bit of information that you will need for further calls to the Rackspace Cloud APIs.
+The tenant ID is an important bit of information that you will need for further calls to OpenStack Cloud APIs.
 You get it in the same manner:

 .. code:: common-lisp

-    (set tenant-id (: lferax-identity get-tenant-id auth-response))
+    (set tenant-id (: openstack-identity get-tenant-id auth-response))